Ishyra Asmin Jabidi

-Laskar Muhammad Ishyra Asmin bin Mohammad Jabidi (born 9 July 1998) is a Bruneian footballer who plays as a goalkeeper for MS ABDB of the Brunei Super League and the Brunei national football team.
+Laskar Muhammad Ishyra Asmin bin Mohammad Jabidi (born 9 July 1998) is a Bruneian footballer who plays as a goalkeeper for DPMM FC of the Malaysia Super League and the Brunei national football team.

 Club career

 Ishyra is a graduate of IBTE and has been involved with the national youth team setup since 2013.
 He played for the club sides of the Young Wasps early in his career, namely the Tabuan U18 in 2015 and Tabuan U21 in 2016.

 After impressive performances playing as the first choice goalkeeper for Kasuka FC in the 2017–18 Brunei Super League, Ishyra was signed for Brunei's sole professional club DPMM FC at the start of the 2018 S.League.
 However the team also signed Haimie Anak Nyaring from Indera SC and he became the number one goalkeeper under Renê Weber instead of Ishyra.
 After failing to appear in any of the games all season, Ishyra was allowed to play for Kasuka in the latter stages of the 2018–19 Brunei Super League, finishing in second place.

 After his release from DPMM FC, Ishyra returned to club football for the team of his employers the Royal Brunei Armed Forces, namely MS ABDB in 2021.
 He made his debut against BSRC FC on 18 July in a 1–1 draw.

+At the start of the 2024–25 Singapore Premier League season, Ishyra was re-signed by DPMM FC as understudy to Kristijan Naumovski and Haimie Abdullah Nyaring.

 International career

+Youth

 Ishyra's first international tournament for the Young Wasps was at the 2014 AFC U-16 Championship qualifying matches held in Laos in September 2013, coinciding with the appointment of Stephen Ng Heng Seng as head coach.
 After winning the first match against Guam, Brunei suffered heavy defeats to Malaysia, South Korea and Laos.
 Ishyra's next tournament was the 2015 AFF U-19 Youth Championship held in the same country as his previous outing.
 The team ended their campaign without a single point.

-Ishyra experienced his first outing with the full national team at a friendly tournament in Sabah, Malaysia in February 2016.
-In November of the same year, he was selected as one of the backup goalkeepers for the 2016 AFC Solidarity Cup which was also held in Malaysia.
-A full year later, he was called up for the 2017 Aceh World Solidarity Tsunami Cup in Indonesia.

 From July to August 2017, Ishyra was selected for the Brunei Under-23 squad for the double header of the 2015 AFF U-19 Youth Championship in Laos and the 29th SEA Games in Malaysia.
 He played only one match which was a 1–0 defeat to Singapore in the final group game of the SEA Games tournament, even though he was named Man of the Match.

 In April 2018, Ishyra was tasked to be the first choice goalkeeper for the 2018 Hassanal Bolkiah Trophy hosted by his home country.
 He played three games in total for the Brunei Under-21s as Brunei failed to advance to the knockout stages.